dandrews19/SP500HistoricalAnalysis/README.md

 #### Then, the five day's with the least area between the most recent day's performance are sorted into a list from least to greatest, so the data can be graphed.

 ###### * A similar process is used for the three day interval calculation as well, no significant differences.

+#### Finally, the most recent day's data and the 5 most similar previous perfromances, alongside the data for how the similar previous day's performed afterward, are sent to a GUI where they can be displayed in any order the user wants (screenshots are below).

 # Screenshots